CharlieChenyuZhang/chenyuzhang.com/README.md

 # blog posts instruction

-- if it starts with a udnerscore, it will be ignored
+- write your new blog in the public/blogs folder
-- it will render the .md content automatically in the blogs folder
+- it won't appear to the website until you add it to the src/blog2show.js.
+Remember, FIFO.